 View off of our screened-in porch, ready for bike riding but coffee first!

 This area of Florida has so much natural beauty!
 When we stayed at our VRBO this past vacation, the neighborhood our home was located in was surrounded by natural beauty, which we enjoyed so much.
 For Spring Break 2022, we stayed at a lovely VRBO in Blue Mountain, FL.
 This is the exact one we stayed in HERE.
-We highly recommend it!
+It is a great one!

 Community interaction with others who are vacationing or the ability to be near several other families you may vacation with.

 Access to fun recreational activities at your fingertips (we’ll talk more about that below!).
-We always rent bikes and have them available to hop on when we are heading to the beach or to ride around the sidewalk areas of 30A.
+We always rent bikes and have them available to hop on when heading to the beach or riding around the sidewalk areas of 30A.

-Space and amenities, of course, are maximum when staying at a home.
-We had a 3 bedroom home at our most recent VRBO, which allowed friends to come and still have enough room to have our own spaces.
+Space and amenities, of course, are maximum when staying at a rental home.
+We had a four-bedroom home at our most recent VRBO, which allowed plenty enough room for our family of six.

-All of these things considered, your lodging is up to you, as each family is different.
+All these things considered, your lodging is up to you, as each family is different.
 This is what we enjoyed the most.

 What To Do with Kids In 30A

-There is so much to do in 30A, and I’m sharing what we’ve enjoyed on this 30A travel guide!
-We primarily go to spend time on the beautiful sandy, white beaches but there are many other activities in addition to that.
+There is much to do in 30A, and I’m sharing what we’ve enjoyed in this 30A travel guide!
+We primarily go to spend time on the beautiful sandy, white beaches, but there are many other activities in addition to that.

 Always have to build a sandcastle!

 Morning bike rides with friends are so fun!

 When we are not on the beach, we are typically bike riding.
 This is the primary form of transportation I’d say most guests utilize during their stay on 30A.
-There are a ton of places to rent bikes in the towns there on 30A.
+There are many places to rent bikes in the towns there on 30A.
 Make sure you get one with a basket to hold your phone, snacks, and other things because you won’t be happy with a short bike ride through these gorgeous beach towns.

 Walking through Seaside with friends, enjoying the lovely evening.